-The site has considerable archaeological interest relating to Manchester's Roman origins and early industry.
-Any archaeological interest would be fully investigated and recorded and this would be secured via a condition.
+The site has archaeological interest relating to Manchester's Roman origins, former late 18th and 19th century workers' housing and an early 19th century cotton mill.
+Any archaeological interest would be fully investigated and recorded and this should be secured via a condition.